emailmonday/Cerberus/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is and what you would expect the behavior to be.
+A clear and concise description of what the issue is and what you would expect the behavior to be.

 **To Reproduce**
 1. Which template? (there are three)